-Coding education programs often focus on software engineering, backend development, or frontend development.
+Coding education programs often focus on software engineering, back end, or front end development.
 The curricula will differ depending on the program’s focus.
 Data science, engineering, and analysis are also hot fields, and UI/UX design programs are perfect for helping app designers prepare for future employment.

 If you are considering how to start a bootcamp, one big question you likely have is: how much do coding bootcamps cost?
 School is rarely cheap, and folks who already have trouble making ends meet while holding down full-time jobs may miss out on opportunities because of money concerns.
-There’s no need to let costs get in the way of top-notch programming education, though.
+Though, there’s no need to let costs get in the way of top-notch programming education.

 Bootcamp tuition varies, but most programs charge between $6K and $15K.
-The price difference often comes down to amenities, so look to see what the program offers—do they include lodging, break rooms, snacks, or other goodies in the price of tuition?
-How are the school’s career services?
+The price difference often comes down to amenities, so look to see what the program offers.
+Do they include lodging, break rooms, snacks, or other goodies in the tuition price?
+What are the school’s career services?

-How to Get Into a Coding Bootcamp Summarized
+How to Get Into Coding Bootcamp in 2023

 To get into a coding bootcamp, start by getting into coding.
 Enroll in free online courses or simply watch YouTube videos.
 You should have at least 40 hours of practice prior to starting in a bootcamp.
 Then, research coding bootcamp requirements and ensure you meet them all, including any coding requirements for your desired program.